Owner | Psychologist & Board Approved and Play Therapy Supervisor, Psy.D., RPT-S

 Lauren Berdeguez, M.Ed., LCPC (she/her) is a Licensed Graduate Professional Counselor.
 Lauren specializes in person-centered therapy, play therapy, and cognitive behavioral therapy.
 Lauren works with kids, teens, adults, and families.

-Jessica Baird (she/her) is a Certified Child Life Specialist and Licensed Graduate Professional Counselor.
+Jessica Baird (she/her) is a Certified Child Life Specialist and Licensed Clinical Professional Counselor.
 Jessica specializes in medical play therapy, chronic illness, grief, supporting siblings of children with illness, and supporting children of adults with a chronic/terminal illness.
 Jessica works with all ages, including children and teens, and she provides therapeutic support and guidance for a variety of presenting concerns.

 Therapist, MS, LGPC